 Legalisation of documents from Sri Lanka for use in the Netherlands

 Have your document from Sri Lanka legalised by the Sri Lankan Ministry of Foreign Affairs.
-Since August 2017 this has been done digitally.
-The Dutch authorities will check and assess your document.
+Dutch authorities will check and assess your document.

 Who can have documents legalised?